Rebellion of the Three Guards

 The Rebellion of the Three Guards (Note: Also called the "Three Overseers", or "Three Governors".) (三監之亂 (三监之乱, Sān Jiàn zhī Luàn)), or less commonly the Wu Geng Rebellion (武庚之亂 (武庚之乱)), was a civil war, instigated by an alliance of discontent Zhou princes, Shang loyalists, vassal states and other non-Zhou peoples against the Western Zhou government under the Duke of Zhou's regency in late 11th century BC.

-After the fall of the Shang dynasty, King Wu of Zhou had appointed his younger brothers Guanshu, Caishu and Huoshu as the "Three Guards" of the East to secure the newly conquered Shang lands.
+After the fall of the Shang dynasty, King Wu of Zhou had appointed his younger brothers Shu Xian of Guan, Shu Du of Cai and Shu Chu of Huo as the "Three Guards" of the East to secure the newly conquered Shang lands.
 After his death and his young son King Cheng's coronation, King Wu's brother Dan, the Duke of Zhou, declared himself regent and took over the court.
 This aroused the anger of the Three Guards who suspected Dan of usurpation and believed that they should serve as regents.
 The Three Guards allied with many separatist eastern nobles, Shang loyalists under Prince Wu Geng, and several Dongyi and Huaiyi (淮夷) states in rebellion.
 The Duke of Zhou then launched a second "eastern campaign" to put down the rebellion, and defeated the rebels in three years, killing or disempowering their leaders.
 In doing so, he also further expanded the authority of Zhou kingdom into East China, transforming it into an empire using the new Fengjian system.

 Edward L. Shaughnessy called the rebellion "a succession crisis that has come to be seen as defining moment not only for the Western Zhou dynasty but for the entire history of Chinese statecraft".